13alvone/speakQuery/README.md

 two requests are executed concurrently and additional requests will wait until a worker is free.
 API rate limiting is powered by **Flask-Limiter** and can be enabled or disabled through the `THROTTLE_ENABLED` setting.
-Adjust the following values in the settings database or via the `/update_settings` endpoint to tune
+Adjust the following values in the settings database or via the `/update_settings` endpoint (requires an admin login) to tune
 performance:

 - `QUEUE_SIZE` – maximum number of queued requests (default `20`)